 Finding a Detox Center

 Undergoing medically assisted detox at an accredited facility is the safest and most effective way to rid the body of opioids and other substances, and to smoothly transition into treatment and recovery.
 Some factors to consider when selecting a detox program to attend include:

 - Staff-to-patient ratio

-When people detox from opioids at The Recovery Village Palm Beach, a team of healthcare and addiction professionals can help them to feel as comfortable as possible during this difficult process.
+When people detox from opioids at The Recovery Village Palm Beach at Baptist Health, a team of healthcare and addiction professionals can help them to feel as comfortable as possible during this difficult process.
 This renowned center helps clients taper off their drug use so withdrawal symptoms are not as severe as quitting cold turkey.
 If you wish to discuss opioid addiction for yourself or a loved one, please feel free to contact us for a confidential discussion with one of our intake counselors.

 Bergland, Christopher.
 “The neurochemicals of happiness.”
 November 29, 2012.
 Accessed July 14, 2019.

 Chalana, Harsh; Kundal, Tanu; Gupta, Varun; et al. “Predictors of relapse after inpatient opioid detoxification during 1-year follow-up.”
 Journal of Addiction, April 7, 2016 Accessed July 14, 2019.

 Dugosh, Karen; Abraham, Amanda; Seymour, Brittany; et al. “A systematic review on the use of psychosocial interventions in conjunction with medications for the treatment of opioid addiction.”
 Journal of Addiction Medicine, March-April 2016.
 Accessed July 14, 2019.